100katty/100katty.github.io/_posts/2014-3-3-Hello-World.md

 2.Introduction of yourself

-Name.My name is Ana Catalina Hernandez
+My name is Ana Catalina Hernandez
-Age.
 I'm 24 years old
-Where are you from.
 I'm from to San luis Potosi
+I have a dog , the name of my dog is pancho

 3.
+My sister

-Name: Her name is Elizabeth
+Her name is Elizabeth
-Age: She is 22 years old
+She is 22 years old
-Where do you know them from?: She is from Guadalajara
+She is from to San luis Potosi she is a nurce and she live in Guadalajara

+Brother
-Name His name is Antonio
+His name is Antonio
-Age He is 17 years old
+He is 17 years old
-Where do you know them from?
 He is from San Luis Potosi
+He is a student and He love playing soccer